 Labor Day weekend is typically a big weekend for swimming pool parties, probably second only to the July 4th weekend.
-With the hot weather that we receive every August and into early September, pools and backyards will be a great place to be this Labor Day Weekend!
+Although summer 2021 has been a bit milder than we are accustomed to, it will still be fairly hot over Labor Day Weekend and pools and backyards will be a great place to be.

 Following is a checklist to assure that your Labor Day weekend pool party goes as planned: